savasy/TurkishWordEmbeddings/README.md

 - Average.py: To aplly averaging model
 - ann.py : Neural Network implementaiton
 - Sgd.py :  stochastic gradient descent Implementation
-- Projection.py: It learns a matrix from hyponym-hypernym pairs, then it maps a gvien hypo to it hypernym.
+- Projection.py: It learns a projeciton model from hyponym-hypernym pairs, then it maps a given hyponym to its hypernym.
 This code tests the approach with 10-fold cross validation.
-It uses hyp.csv set.
+It uses hyp.csv file(that consist of pairs) and word embeddings.